Near Death Experience

-Modern medical science has witnessed nearly miraculous advances over the past several decades.
+The near-death experience has become more common as modern medical science has advanced over the past few decades.
 One of the greatest advances has been in Critical Care Medicine – the ability to take care of the sickest people.
 These are the ones who might be on life support with artificial ventilators, pacemakers, aortic balloon pumps, and artificial hearts.

 Many people now survive illnesses that would have taken their lives only a few short decades ago – the amount of time I have been in clinical medicine.
 One of the results of these wonderful advances is that some people who were clinically dead now survive with normal neurological function.

-Some of these people, report “experiences” during the time they were clinically dead.
-I have only witnessed a very few people who admitted to having a near-death experience, but none of them would discuss what happened to them.
-But many others have discussed their experiences with physicians all over the world in every culture and with every religious affiliation – even atheists.
+Some of these people report “experiences” when they were clinically dead.
+I have only witnessed very few people who admitted to having a near-death experience, but none of them would discuss what happened to them.
+But many others have discussed their experiences with physicians worldwide in every culture and with every religious affiliation – even atheists.

 Not all NDE is wonderful and exhilarating, however.
-Some experiences are horrific, anything but exhilarating, and those rescued from these horrific experiences often transform their lives in a very positive way.
+Some experiences are horrific, anything but exhilarating, and those rescued from these experiences often transform their lives positively.

-Some of this confusion may represent a lack of understanding as to what is experienced by the majority of those with an NDE or how it can be interpreted in light of orthodox Christian understanding.
+Some of this confusion may represent a lack of understanding of what is experienced by most of those with an NDE or how it can be interpreted in light of orthodox Christian understanding.

-Many people with NDE may not wish to discuss their experiences feeling would be ridiculed.
-Some Christian denominations and influential evangelical authors outright believe all these experiences are offensive to the Word of God, and cannot be true.
+Many people with NDE may not wish to discuss their experiences, feeling they would be ridiculed.
+Some Christian denominations and influential evangelical authors outright believe all these experiences are offensive to the Word of God and cannot be accurate.
 But most NDE experiences confirm the picture Scripture paints about the afterlife but does not add to that which is revealed.

 But study into the NDE has been very fragmentary until recently when it has been subjected to scientific inquiry.
-It is common, for example, for those with NDE to report witnessing their own resuscitation efforts as well as activity in other parts of the hospital.
-They report what nurses, physicians, and others in the hospital were doing at the time of their resuscitative efforts and even what drugs were used and where they were stored in the critical care unit.
+It is common, for example, for those with NDE to report witnessing their resuscitation efforts and activity in other parts of the hospital.
+They report what nurses, physicians, and others in the hospital were doing during their resuscitative efforts and even what drugs were used and where they were stored in the critical care unit.
 They seem to obtain extraneous knowledge that seems to confirm their experience.

 NDE does not supplant or deny what the Scripture says after the afterlife, although sometimes it can be misinterpreted, misunderstood, or not remembered correctly.
-Many of the stories that will be told are from those with little to gain from the notoriety they received, and usually, much to lose in their personal credibility.
-These people include orthopedic surgeons, commercial airline pilots, neurosurgeons, professors, pilots, and engineers.
-Respected professional people do not usually make up stories that could damage their reputation.
+Many of the stories will be told by those with little to gain from the notoriety they received and, usually, much to lose in their credibility.
+These include orthopedic surgeons, commercial airline pilots, neurosurgeons, professors, pilots, and engineers.
+Respected professional people do not usually fabricate stories that could damage their reputation.

 There are always charlatans, of course.
 There are always those who will make up experiences to gain fame and possible fortune by writing a book or appearing on late-night television.
-But there are many, many others – far more than you would imagine – who have had such experiences.
-Most of these experiences are considered deeply personal and are not revealed or discussed even with the family.
+But many others – far more than you would imagine – have had such experiences.
+Most of these experiences are deeply personal and are not revealed or discussed with the family.

 Early History of Near-Death Experiences